highlight-run/docs/session-replay/identifying-sessions.md

 You can replace the placeholder user avatars Highlight uses with an image that you provide.
 You can do this by setting the `avatar` field in the [`H.identify()`](/api/client/h-identify) metadata.

 The image URL usually comes from your authentication provider (Firebase, Auth0, Active Directory, etc.).
-You can forward that URL to Highlight.&#x20;
+You can forward that URL to Highlight.

 ```hint
 ## Saving the image